-We don't have this item in stock right now, but 5 more are on the way and should arrive in the next month.
+We don't have this item in stock right now, but 5 more are on the way and should arrive in a couple weeks.

 Shagbark Hickory is one of the most ecologically important native trees in North America and is widely recognized as a keystone species.
 Its presence supports an extraordinary web of life: hundreds of species of native moths and butterflies rely on it as a host plant, while its large, high-fat nuts are a critical food source for birds and mammals.
 The tree’s iconic, exfoliating bark provides essential shelter and roosting habitat for bats, birds, and overwintering insects.
 In spring, subtle yellow-green catkins appear, followed by the development of thick-shelled nuts that ripen in fall.
 Bold, compound foliage forms a strong summer canopy before turning golden yellow in autumn.
 Long-lived and slow to establish but exceptionally durable, this Illinois native is best suited to large landscapes, woodlands, and restoration plantings where its ecological value can be fully realized.